 Ignatius was imprisoned and interrogated (though always exonerated in the end) at least three times.
 That was part of the reason he left Spain and went to Paris.
 It is therefore surprising to note that there were indeed burnings at the stake for heresy during his seven years there (Lecrivain, Paris in the Time of Ignatius of Loyola [1528-1535] St. Louis: Institute of Jesuit Sources, 2012).

-With Italy?s unification and the creation of an Italian state (1848) which was accomplished in part by the military victory that took the Papal States away from the pope (Pius IX) and left him no longer a secular ruler, the church became especially hostile to representative government.
-In 1864 the pope had the Syllabus of Errors issued; it condemned virtually everything
+With Italy's unification and the creation of an Italian state (1848) which was accomplished in part by the military victory that took the Papal States away from the pope (Pius IX) and left him no longer a secular ruler, the church became especially hostile to representative government.
+In 1864 the pope had the Syllabus of Errors issued; it condemned virtually everything modern.

 Those censured and often forbidden to teach/publish later in the century (the years before Vatican II) included Karl Rahner, John Courtney Murray, de Lubac, Congar, and Chenu.